 That’s the reason that I left my job.

 The relative clauses we have discussed so far are often referred to as defining relative clauses.
 This is because they supply information which is needed in order to identify a particular person or thing – they define exactly who or what we are referring to.
 A second type of relative clause exists in English.
 This kind of relative clause, usually separated by commas, gives additional information about a person or thing.
 Unlike in a defining relative clause, this information is not absolutely necessary in order to identify who or what we are talking about, it does not define, but adds information.
 Such relative clauses are often referred to as non-defining relative clauses, compare:

-Sometimes non-defining relative clauses are used to make a comment about the whole situation described in a main clause, rather than someone or something mentioned within it, e.g:
+Sometimes non-defining relative clauses are used to make a comment about the whole situation described in the main clause, rather than someone or something mentioned within it, e.g.

 She felt really nervous about the interview, which was understandable.

 When the relative pronoun refers back to a person and is the subject of the non-defining relative clause, who is used, e.g.

 When the relative pronoun refers back to a thing and is the subject of the non-defining relative clause, which is used, e.g.

 When the relative pronoun refers back to a person and is the object of the non-defining relative clause, who or whom are used, e.g.

 As in defining relative clauses, whom is rather formal and would only be used in written English or formal spoken English.